Transponders and squawk codes: Communication in aviation

 How the transponder works

-The transponder is an electronic device that responds to radar queries.
-Once an air traffic controller assigns an aircraft a squawk code, the pilot sets it in the cockpit.
+The transponder is an electronic device that responds to radar interrogations.
+As soon as an air traffic controller assigns a squawk code to an aircraft, the pilot sets it in the cockpit.
 The transponder then transmits:

 Mode S is now standard in many airspaces because it allows for more precise identification and supports collision warning systems such as TCAS.